Pttn/rieMiner/README.md

 * Your code must compile and work on recent Debian based distributions, and Windows using MSYS;
 * If modifying the miner, you must ensure that your changes do not cause any performance loss.
 You have to do proper and long enough before/after benchmarks;
+* Document well non trivial contributions to the miner so other and future developers can understand easily and quickly the code;
 * rieMiner must work for any realistic setting, at least try these in the Benchmark Mode (and do some actual mining):
   * Difficulty 304, PTL 2^20 (Testnet mining conditions);
   * Difficulty 800, PTL 2^27;